-NCIC/TRAK/Administrative Officer - responsible for usage and training on the National Crime Computers.
-Also the Airport Police contact for TRAK (Technology to Retrieve Abducted Kids) computer system.
+NCIC/Administrative Officer - responsible for usage and training on the National Crime Computers.
 Additionally responsible for assisting Police Management with administrative duties such as CALEA and/or CAPERS.

-Officers certified and assigned as the NCIC/TRAK/Administrative Officer will be paid an additional eight percent (8%) of the officer's hourly base rate of pay for all hours worked.
+In the event the individual performing this special assignment is not available (on sick, vacation, etc.), the ATAC will assume the duties of the TAC.
+Officers certified and assigned as the NCIC/Administrative Officer will be paid an additional eight percent (8%) of the officer's hourly base rate of pay for all hours worked.
 Paid time not worked, such as vacation, sick, non-worked holidays, funeral and standby will not be eligible for the additional 8% premium pay.

-4. Police Investigator - responsible for all criminal investigations requiring special investigatory skills and a more in-depth investigation as directed by the Chief or Police or his designee.
+Police Investigator - responsible for all criminal investigations requiring special investigatory skills and a more in-depth investigation as directed by the Chief or Police or his designee.